subasgit/backdoorfinder/README.md

 to that directory is monitored by FIM.
 This actions are captured along with disk_events and mounts table to identify the files that's copied/updated from USB device.

+### Find processes which has the largest resident memory

+function : check_processes_large_resident_memory

+Resident memory is the memory occupied by a process in main memory.
+Ideally processes occupying large resident memory should be cross checked with known whitelisted process to see if any malicious processes are running in your system This function also checks if the process transfer bytes in the network

 ### Writing the process output to csv file

 function: convert_to_csv